info Heading link

 The advisor provides guidance through the initial stages of developing the research proposal.

-- Compose the Committee.
-To form a committee that will assist the advisor in supervising the progress of the research, propose the advisor and two other members of the department faculty to the Director of Graduate Studies.
+- Create a Committee.
+To create a committee that will assist the advisor in supervising the progress of the research, propose the advisor and two other members of the department faculty to the Director of Graduate Studies.
 For guidelines, see Committee Composition section of the Graduate College site.
+Here is the policy per the Graduate College for your Committee.
+If you are unsure if someone can be a Committee Member, see the Graduate College site here on Committee Member Policies.

-- Arrange a Proposal Meeting.
+- Arrange a Thesis Proposal Meeting.
 When the advisor considers the proposal ready, arrange a meeting and provide copies of the proposal to committee members at least two weeks in advance.
-Prepare the PROPOSAL APPROVAL FORM and take it to the meeting.
+Prepare the departmental PROPOSAL APPROVAL FORM and take it to the meeting.
 At the meeting, present the research plan to committee, which will evaluate the proposal and determine whether to approve the research or require additional work before you can proceed.
-A copy of the signed, completed PROPOSAL APPROVAL FORM must be in your file.
+A copy of the signed, completed PROPOSAL APPROVAL FORM must be returned to Erica Mann before you’ve moved on to your research.

 - Secure IRB Approval.
 Research involving human subjects (including secondary analyses of existing data from human subjects) requires approval from the Institutional Review Board (IRB).